idea-statica/ideastatica-public/examples/bimapi/CheckbotBimLink/CadExample/README.md

 Create a directory for your project and run th command
 ```
-dotnet new bimapifeaapp
+dotnet new bimapicadapp
 ```

 it will create a new VS solution in the working directory.

 All options can be shown by
 ```
-dotnet new bimapifeaapp --help
+dotnet new bimapicadapp --help
 ```